ros-workshop/slam-navigation/README.md

 </details>

-* The `ros-kinetic-husky-navigation` Debian package is dependent on the `gmapping` and `move_base` ROS packages that are used in this workshop-- they will be installed automatically.
+* The `ros-kinetic-husky-navigation` Debian package is dependent on the `gmapping` and `move_base` ROS packages that are used in this workshop, they will be installed automatically.

-## Launching the SLAM and Navigation Stack in Gazebo
+## Launching the SLAM and Navigation Stacks

-To jump start to a working configuration, this repository includes a customised version of Clearpath's `husky_navigation` package.
+To jump start a working configuration, this repository includes a customised version of Clearpath's `husky_navigation` package.

-First start four separate terminal windows and source the workspace:
+First start four separate terminal windows (hint: consider using a split screen terminal such as `apt install terminator`), and source your Catkin workspace

 <details><summary>Click for a hint</summary>

 ```